ChadOfficial Name: Republic of Chad

-LGBTI Travelers: While there are no legal restrictions on same-sex sexual relations or the organization of LGBTI events, there are social and cultural strictures against homosexuality and no known LGBTI organizations in the country.
-The law does not define “unnatural acts”, which has been used against LGBTI persons in the past.
-No other specific laws apply to LGBTI persons.
+LGBTI Travelers: Strong social and cultural strictures against homosexuality exist, and no known LGBTI organizations operate in the country.
+The law does not define “unnatural acts,” which has been used against LGBTI persons in the past.

 Travelers Who Require Accessibility Assistance: Access to transportation, lodging, and public buildings is limited.
 There are few sidewalks and no curb-cuts, and most buildings lack elevators.

 Women Travelers: While the law prohibits marriage before the age of 18, forced marriage of girls remains a serious problem.
 Girls who object to being forcibly married often are physically assaulted by their family members and husbands.
 The law also prohibits female genital mutilation/cutting (FGM/C), but the practice remains widespread with rates as high as 90 to 100 percent in some rural regions.

-Although the law prohibits violence against women, domestic violence, including spousal abuse, is widely reported.
+Although the law prohibits violence against women, domestic violence, including spousal abuse, is widespread.
 Wives have limited legal recourse in cases of abuse.
-There is no reliable data on the extent of sexual assault though it is a problem.
-Rape cases usually are not tried.
+There is no reliable data on the extent of sexual assault though it is widely acknowledged as a problem.
+Cultural and social biases often lead to rape cases not being filed.

 See our travel tips for Women Travelers.

 Consult the CDC website for Chad prior to travel.

 You are responsible for all medical costs.
 U.S. Medicare does not cover you overseas.
 Most care providers require payment in cash CFA before treatment is performed.

 Medical Insurance: If your health insurance plan does not provide coverage overseas, we strongly recommend supplemental medical insurance and medical evacuation plans.